joolstorrentecalo/gitlab-foss/doc/administration/reference_architectures/2k_users.md

    # Gitaly
    gitaly['enable'] = true

+   # The secret token is used for authentication callbacks from Gitaly to the GitLab internal API.
+   # This must match the respective value in GitLab Rails application setup.
+   gitlab_shell['secret_token'] = 'shellsecret'

    # Set the network addresses that the exporters used for monitoring will listen on
    node_exporter['listen_address'] = '0.0.0.0:9100'